Azure/terraform-azurerm-avm-ptn-cicd-agents-and-runners/modules/container-registry/README.md

 ### <a name="input_use_zone_redundancy"></a> [use\_zone\_redundancy](#input\_use\_zone\_redundancy)

-Description: Whether to use zone redundancy for the container registry.
-Defaults to true.
+Description: Enable zone redundancy for the deployment

 Type: `bool`